SanjayBadiger/Ad-Hoc-Analysis-of-Sales-Data-using-SQL/README.md

 This is the Ad-Hoc Data Analysis of the sales data.

-## Sales data in a brief view contains two dimesnion tables and one fact table.
+## Sales data in a brief view contains two dimension tables and one fact table.
 1. Products table --> Dimension table
 2. Customers table --> Dimension table
 3. Sales table --> Fact table

-The contents explored are categorized into 2 major type of analysis:
+The contents explored are categorized into 2 major types of analysis:

 ## A. Exploratory Data Analysis:
   1. Data-base Exploration